nortonmrt/composite_project/README.md

 ![image](https://user-images.githubusercontent.com/108631583/198893378-956a3c4e-3bf9-42a3-9d35-a1d9c963a202.png)

+In this graph, it is important to notice that, if any of the red dots are out of at least one of the curves, the laminated fails.
+In this case, it is necessary to change geometrical properties or reduce the load applied to the structure.

-Graphical distribution of stress and strain:
+Graphical distribution of stress and strain along the thickness of the laminate:

 ![image](https://user-images.githubusercontent.com/108631583/198893389-3dd93b2f-8934-4909-9f38-6048e7f4adfd.png)
 ![image](https://user-images.githubusercontent.com/108631583/198893409-909f36fe-20f2-4c19-9e33-d8bed5b55feb.png)